knaranjo18/graphics_SpellFire/README.md

 ## Compilation Instructions
 **Windows**
 Create a Visual Studio Project and add all the `.h` and `.cpp` files.
-Make sure to follow the instructions below to install OpengGL, glew, and GLFW.
+Make sure to follow the instructions below to install OpengGL, glew, GLFW, and irrKlang.
 Make sure you are in x86 mode.
 To compile hit the `Local Windows Debugger` button and enjoy.

 **Mac / Linux**
 In theory this program should compile if all of the files are compiled and linked,